-Before cancelling your LLC, you should typically terminate all your LLC’s business affairs, such as:
+Before you dissolve your LLC, you should typically terminate all your LLC’s business affairs, such as:

 The most important step in the Delaware LLC cancellation process is to file a Certificate of Cancellation.

 Keep in mind, that once a Delaware LLC is canceled, the company name becomes available for anyone else in the state to utilize.

 Harvard Business Services, Inc. can help you cancel your Delaware LLC in a professional and prompt manner.
 When you enlist our team for the Delaware LLC cancelation process, we will expertly assemble the required paperwork and forward it to you via email or fax for your signature.

 After you sign and return it to us by fax, mail or email, we will file the Certificate of Cancellation with the Delaware Secretary of State within 24 hours.

-The Delaware Division of Corporations generally takes three to five (3-5) business days to return the receipt of filing to us; once we receive it, we immediately forward it to you via email for your records.
+The Delaware Division of Corporations generally takes three to five (3-5) business days to return the receipt of filing to us; once we receive it, we will immediately forward it to you via email for your records.

 It is very important to complete the Delaware LLC cancellation process once you’ve decided to move forward.
 If you do not legally and officially cancel your LLC, your company will continue to be held responsible for the annual Delaware Franchise Tax Fee as well as your LLC's annual Registered Agent Fee until either the Registered Agent resigns or until the state of Delaware voids the company.